nesah/smellsphishy-website/README.md

 # smellsphishy-website
  Website for SMELLSPHISHY Tool.
-HTML/CSS with Python,
+HTML/CSS with Python Flask.